Learn How Much Does Rehab Cost?...

 Most clients at All Points North Lodge use insurance; “the rest either choose not to use it or don’t have it.”

-Using Insurance to Pay For Addiction Treatment
+3. Using Insurance to Pay for Addiction Treatment

 Before you can use insurance to pay for addiction treatment, you need to know the following:

-2. Does the center you’re considering accept insurance?
+• Does the center you’re considering accept insurance?

 Will My Insurance Cover Rehab Expenses?

-Understanding what your insurance plan covers can be difficult, but it’s essential to make sure you’re taking advantage of all of your insurance benefits.
+Understanding what your insurance provider and plan covers can be difficult, but it’s essential to make sure you’re taking advantage of all of your insurance benefits.
 The best way to know if your insurance plan covers substance use treatment is to call and discuss your plan details with a customer service agent at your provider.

 Which Alcohol and Addiction Rehabs Accept Insurance?